 Getting onto the property ladder can be tough.
-House prices are increasing and so are the deposit levels needed.
-At first, it may seem virtually impossible for first-time buyers to save a deposit.
+Firstly, prices are increasing and so are the deposit levels needed.
+Secondly, it may seem virtually impossible for first-time buyers to save a deposit.
 However, a mortgage with a gifted deposit may be a viable solution for you with the right advice.

 This article will outline everything you need to know about getting a mortgage with a gifted deposit.
 If you have any further questions or would like to discuss your circumstances with a mortgage expert, please don’t hesitate to get in touch with our team today.